stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 - What is on each of the 4-lines that make up each sequence?
 (See: [FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format))
 - The quality scores for this dataset are in Illumina 1.9 format.
 What is the maximum quality score for each basecall?
 How does that relate to the estimated probability that a basecall is wrong?
 - How many reads are in each file?
-(Hint: the `wc -l` command will tell you the number of lines in the file)
+(Hint: the `wc -l name_of_file` command will tell you the number of lines in the file)

 ---